Catalinf1/Company-data-merge-and-analysis/README.md

 - Distribution of domain TLDs

 A bar plot visualizing the top 10 countries by number of companies is also generated.

+## Approach and Methodology

+### Project Context and Relevance

+This project is highly relevant to the recruitment process as it demonstrates the ability to handle and merge large datasets from multiple sources, a key skill in data engineering and analysis.
+It relates directly to Veridion's work in gathering and processing business data from various sources to provide comprehensive company information.

+The outcome of this project can create significant business value by:
+1. Enhancing the quality and completeness of company data
+2. Providing insights into data distribution and quality across different sources
+3. Establishing a robust methodology for data merging and conflict resolution

+### Data Investigation

+I approached the data investigation phase with the following steps:
+1. Loading each dataset and examining its schema
+2. Performing basic statistical analysis (count, distinct values, null values)
+3. Analyzing the distribution of key fields like country, category, and domain

+This investigation helped in understanding the structure and quality of each dataset, guiding the subsequent cleaning and merging processes.

+### Data Cleaning

+The data cleaning process involved:
+1. Standardizing column names across datasets
+2. Handling missing values through imputation where appropriate
+3. Standardizing country names and codes
+4. Cleaning and formatting phone numbers
+5. Validating data types and formats (e.g., ensuring valid country codes)

+### Data Join Reasoning

+1. Join Column: I chose to use the 'domain' column as the primary join key.
+This decision was based on the assumption that a company's domain is likely to be unique and consistent across different data sources.

+2. Data Conflicts: In cases of conflicting data, I implemented a priority system:
+   Website data > Google data > Facebook data
+   This hierarchy was chosen based on the assumption that a company's own website is likely to have the most up-to-date information.

+3. Similar Data: For very similar data, I kept the most complete and recent information.
+In cases where it wasn't clear which was more recent, I defaulted to the priority system mentioned above.

+4. Final Dataset: The final dataset includes all non-conflicting information from all three sources.
+This approach maximizes the completeness of our company profiles while maintaining data integrity.